Multiple myeloma care at Mayo Clinic

 Minimal residual disease (MRD) testing with highly sensitive techniques that can detect one myeloma cell hiding in a sample of millions of cells taken from your bone marrow.
 MRD testing after treatment helps your doctor detect miniscule numbers of myeloma cells.

-Mayo Clinic has the latest technology for MRD testing, including advanced lab tests, such as next-generation sequencing, and imaging tests, such as combined positron emission tomography (PET) and CT scanning and PET combined with MRI.
+Mayo Clinic has the latest technology for MRD testing, including advanced lab tests, such as next-generation sequencing, and imaging tests, combined positron emission tomography (PET) and CT scanning, and PET combined with MRI.

 - Excellence in bone marrow transplant care by Mayo Clinic's bone marrow transplant team, which is recognized internationally for expertise in comprehensive specialty treatment for people with blood and bone marrow diseases, including multiple myeloma.

 - Active clinical trials program conducted by Mayo Clinic multiple myeloma experts who are studying the latest treatments and tests.
 At any given time, there are several active trials being conducted by Mayo Clinic researchers.